Daybreak:Volume 1 Chapter 8

-For the first time, Kaede saw Parzifal's gentle, peaceful smile directed towards her.
+For the first time, Kaede saw Perceval's gentle, peaceful smile directed towards her.

 Kaede sent back a grin of her own:

 "Not at all.
-As Ariadne said, you're a very generous guy."
+As Ariadne said, you're a very generous man."

-The shadow of guilt that entered his almost bashful expression was both what Kaede hoped for and what made her thoughts agree with her words.
+A shadow of guilt entered his almost-bashful expression in response.
+It was both what Kaede hoped for, and what made her thoughts agree with her words.

-Good people aren't always nice, but you can always count on them to strive towards good expectations, she thought as she waved to Parzifal before leaving the healers' chapel.
+Good people aren't always nice, but you can always count on them to try to do the right thing, she thought as she waved to Perceval before leaving the healers' chapel.

 But why would Marina want to harm Pascal?
-And if this is poison, it's far too low grade... almost like an immature prank.
+If this is poison, it's far too low grade... almost like an immature prank.

-Kaede knew that history was abundant with cases where the agents of nobles bribed or blackmailed servants into carrying out their dirty schemes.
-Pascal was the son of Weichsel's Marshal; his father no doubt gathered plenty of enemies.
+Kaede knew that history was abundant with cases where agents bribed or blackmailed servants into carrying out their dirty schemes.
+Pascal was the son of Weichsel's Marshal.
+His father no doubt gathered plenty of enemies.
 Furthermore, Pascal's own character was hardly the type to avoid burning bridges.

 I can't just lay suspicion on Marina for no reason.
 Who knows what these nobles may do to a mere servant girl?